One Year Programs (Applications open October 1st)

 The Tulane MSCR Program is a structured program leading to a Master of Science in Clinical Research degree from the Tulane University School of Medicine.
 It usually requires 2 to 3 years to complete the curriculum including the mentored research requirement.

 The Masters in Clinical Research Methods with a concentration in Pre-Surgical Training (MSCRM+) is designed for medical school graduates who seek familiarity with the fundamental techniques of clinical research with a particular interest in surgery.
 It is a two year full-time program consisting of 58 credits, with courses offered in a lecture and seminar format.
 The student would be a resident of the New Orleans area and pursue the curriculum full time.
 View MS Clinical Research methods program brochure here.

-The two-year thesis-required program In Biochemistry and Molecular Biology leads to a Master of Biomedical Science in Biochemistry and Molecular Biology degree.
-Our distinctive program emphasizes student development in five areas to broaden and strengthen their academic foundation, and equips students with basic and advanced lab skills for a career in academic or industrial research.
+The two-year thesis-required program In Biochemistry and Applied Bioinformatics leads to a Master of Biomedical Science in Biochemistry and Applied Bioinformatics degree.
+Our distinctive program emphasizes student development in five areas to broaden and strengthen their academic foundation, and equips students with basic and advanced lab and Bioinformatics skills for a career in academic or industrial research.